bigbroproject/BigBro/README.md

 ## Compatibility

 ### Operative Systems
-BigBro was compiled and test on Debian and RHEL Linux distribution families.
+BigBro was compiled and tested on Debian and RHEL Linux distribution families.

 ### Hardware
 BigBro was develop to run in any kind of computer or embedded system and was tested on: